You are here

-At NIEHS and the National Toxicology Program, we engage in a special form of public service —producing scientific knowledge that promotes individual and public health.
-Our Institute is uniquely positioned to help prevent disease and transform new scientific knowledge into improvements in human health.
-There are many opportunities before us to build and expand the contributions of the NIEHS:
+At NIEHS and the National Toxicology Program, we engage in a special form of public service: producing scientific knowledge that promotes individual and public health.
+Our institute is uniquely positioned to help prevent disease and transform new scientific knowledge into improvements in human health.
+We seek opportunities to:

-- Foster research on environmental triggers of disease;
+- Advance research on environmental triggers of disease

-- Foster training and development of emerging young environmental health scientists and practitioners;
+- Foster training and development of young environmental health scientists and practitioners

-- Enhance translation of knowledge from research to disease prevention; and
+- Enhance translation of knowledge from research to disease prevention

-- Foster safety assessment research on chemicals and other environmental factors.
+- Develop improved safety assessment research on chemicals and other environmental factors

-June 7, 1960—A study group on the U.S. Public Health Service (PHS) mission and organization states that environmental health problems require increased public and private effort, and predicts that a central laboratory facility would be needed.
+June 1960—A study group on the U.S. Public Health Service (PHS) mission and organization states that environmental health problems require increased public and private effort and predicts that a central laboratory facility would be needed.